Suzanne Delvé

 Suzanne Delvé (24 November 1892– 10 August 1986) was a French film actress.
 While most of her roles were during the silent era, she also appeared in a few sound films such as Maurice Tourneur's Accused, Stand Up!
 (1930).
+She claimed to be the model in Paul Émile Chabas' September Morn and was credited as a model for other prominent French artists of the time, such as in Pascal Dagnan-Bouveret's Marguerite au Sabbat.